 - Set just the right water temperature, which should neither be too hot nor too cold.
 Keep the water level low which will not put him at risk of drowning.

 - Slowly pour water all over her body.

 - Use a shampoo that is particularly formulated for Sphynx cats and spread it all over the body.
 Avoid putting chemicals on her ears and eyes.

 - Pour water again to rinse off the shampoo.

 - After that, pick her up and gently put her in a soft absorbent cloth or towel.

 - Finally, don’t forget to give her treats!

 4. Their ears need special attention.

 Most Sphynx cats are likely to produce more earwax than other breeds.
-On top of that, due to their lack of ear hair, it may welcome dust or debris into the cat’s ears.
+On top of that, due to their lack of ear hair, dust or debris get into their ears easier.
 This may lead to a blockage in the ear canals.
-Prevent the chances of infection by following a weekly cleaning or once or twice a month.
-Just be careful not to go deep inside when cleaning as it might hurt her.
+Prevent the chances of infection by following a weekly cleaning routine.